GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 to thickness.
 Thin and wide artifacts with IPA values close to 90º will have higher PC3 values.
-The examination of biplots and PC3 values shows that backed flakes detached from Levallois recurrent centripetal cores will tend to be thin in relation to the thickness, non-elongated, and have an IPA close to 90º.
+The examination of biplots and PC3 values shows that backed flakes detached from Levallois recurrent centripetal cores tend to be thin in relation to the thickness, non-elongated, and have an IPA close to 90º.
 PC1, which captures elongation tendencies with higher resolution (along with product thickness) also supports this interpretation although higher overlapping exists.
 The discriminatory power of PC3 appears inherently related to differences in how the volume of cores in the two methods are conceived: non-hierarchized surfaces exploited with secant removals in discoidal reduction while recurrent centripetal Levallois is characterized by sub-parallel removals from a single debitage surface.
-Additional features for the discrimination of discoidal and Levallois backed products can be found in the edge angles and in the angles of the negatives of the dorsal face towards the detachment surface.
-In general, it is expected that products detached from Levallois reduction sequences will have more acute edge angles, along with dorsal surface negatives which will be in accordance with flatter surfaces.
-Again, these differences in the angles are also inherently related to the differences in how the volume of cores of the two methods are conceived.
+Additional features for the discrimination of discoidal and Levallois backed products can be found in edge angles and the angles of negatives of the dorsal face towards the detachment surface.
+In general, it is expected that products detached from Levallois reduction sequences will have more acute edge angles, along with flatter dorsal surface negatives.
+Again, these differences in the angles are also inherently related to differences in how the volume of cores in the two methods are conceived.

 These results indicate that there are underlying morphological differences between backed artifacts detached from both methods.
 These underlying morphological differences can be captured and quantified by geometric morphometrics along with PCA and used by machine learning models for an accurate discrimination of methods.
-Several authors have pointed out underlying morphological characteristics that can differentiate backed products detached from Levallois recurrent centripetal and discoidal cores ([Boëda et al., 1990](#ref-boeda_identification_1990); [Delpiano et al., 2021](#ref-delpiano_techno-functional_2021); [Meignen, 1996](#ref-meignen_persistance_1996); [Meignen,
+Several authors have identified underlying morphological characteristics that can differentiate backed products detached from Levallois recurrent centripetal and discoidal cores ([Boëda et al., 1990](#ref-boeda_identification_1990); [Delpiano et al., 2021](#ref-delpiano_techno-functional_2021); [Meignen, 1996](#ref-meignen_persistance_1996); [Meignen,